How to Clean Fuel Injectors

 You add 1/3 of the can to your tank, 1/3 to your oil (crankcase?) or the last 1/3 …..
 I can’t remember where, lol.
 And it’s supposed to clean out your injectors, oil, etc.

-But personally, I just go with the over the counter fuel injector stuff.
+But personally, I just go with the over-the-counter fuel injector stuff.

 If you pay the 20 bucks at Walmart, they have an “IV drip” type system, in which they put some solution in the tank, and some in an IV drip type thing, and feed it directly into the engine or something to thoroughly clean the injectors.